nandac/letterloom/docs/manual.typ

 *`from`* #h(15pt) #highlight-type.dictionary

-Specifies the sender's name and address in a dictionary format with the following keys:
+Specifies the sender's name and address as a dictionary with the following keys:

 #table(
   columns: 3,
   column-gutter: 10pt,
+  row-gutter: 5pt,
   rows: 2,
   stroke: none,
   inset: 5pt,